dotnet/linker/docs/error-codes.md

 - The number of arguments correspond to a certain type constructor, but the type of arguments specified in the xml does not match the type of arguments in the constructor.

-#### `IL2033`: Unsupported PreserveDependencyAttribute on 'member'.
+#### `IL2033`: Deprecated PreserveDependencyAttribute on 'member'.
 Use DynamicDependencyAttribute instead.

 - PreserveDependencyAttribute was an internal attribute that was never officially supported.
 Instead, use the similar DynamicDependencyAttribute.